Energinet-DataHub/greenforce-frontend/README.md

-Below is an exhaustive list of permitted application types, along with their intended purpose, folder name and which [library types](#library-types) they are allowed to have direct dependendies to:
+Below is an exhaustive list of permitted application types, along with their intended purpose, folder name and which [library types](#library-types) they are allowed to have direct dependencies to:

 | Type      | Description                    | Name            | Allowed Dependencies                     |
 | --------- | ------------------------------ | --------------- | ---------------------------------------- |